joengsh/react-vite-vitest-cypress-storybook-tailwindcss/README.md

 ## feature

 - eslint and prettier for code rules and styling
-- storybook for component visualisation and documentation
+- storybook for component visualisation, snapshot test and documentation
-- jest for unit test and integration test
+- vitest for unit test and integration test
-- cypress + cucumber for component test and e2e test
+- cypress for component test and e2e test
 - tailwindcss for style and themes
 - enforce convertional commit message